-Schism, by lauded playwright and activist Athena Stevens, is a stunning new play about two people finding each other.
+Schism, by lauded playwright and activist Athena Stevens, is a stunning new play about two people finding each other from worlds apart.
 Read More >

-Schism, by lauded playwright and activist Athena Stevens, is a stunning new play about two people finding each other.
+Schism, by lauded playwright and activist Athena Stevens, is a stunning new play about two people finding each other from worlds apart.

 As their chaotic first encounter turns into the beginning of a twenty year relationship, the unlikely couple grow to realise that they are capable of either building something great together – or absolutely destroying each other.

-Following the journey of Harrison and Katherine, Schism questions at what point does a dream become unrealistic and out of date.
+Following the journey of Harrison and Katherine, Schism questions the power dynamics between male and female, between disabled and non-disabled, and at what point a dream becomes unrealistic and out of date.

 Schism received its world premiere at the Finborough Theatre in April 2016, and is now receiving a long-awaited transfer to London’s Park Theatre.